-There is also footage of Goodwin and RBS head of investment banking Johnny Cameron insisting that the bank was not involved in subprime (a claim that was subsequently shown to have been untrue).
+There is also footage of Goodwin and RBS head of investment banking Johnny Cameron insisting that the bank was not involved in subprime (a claim that was subsequently turned out to be entirely false).
 The same can be said of RBS’s claim, made when it was seeking to raise £12 billion of fresh capital from investors in April 2008, that it had sufficient working capital to survive for another 12 months.

 There were plenty of factors at play in the near-collapse of RBS — not all of which are fully explored by the film.

-These include the apparent uselessness of its non-executive directors in 2006-08 (none were willing to be interviewed for the film), the abject failure of the Financial Services Authority to block value destructive takeover deals or ensure the bank was better capitalized, the deeply-flawed Basel II regulatory framework, which dangerously skewed banks’ behaviour, and a political and regulatory class, led by ex-chancellor Gordon Brown and his principal economic adviser Ed Balls, who cheered on (and relaxed the rules for) megalomaniacal bank chiefs like Goodwin, seemingly oblivious to the risks they were storing up for future generations.
+These include the uselessness of its non-executive directors in 2006-08 (none were willing to be interviewed for the film); the failure of the Financial Services Authority to properly regulate the bank; the deeply-flawed Basel II regulatory framework, which skewed banks’ behaviour, and a political and regulatory class, led by ex-chancellor Gordon Brown and his principal economic adviser Ed Balls, who cheered on (and relaxed the rules for) megalomaniacal bank chiefs like Goodwin, seemingly oblivious to the risks.

-There are a host of other players who must also share some of the blame for the failure of RBS, including institutional investors who should have done more to rein the bank in, auditors Deloitte who went along with ‘racy’ acquisition-accounting methodologies (and who rumours suggest were “bullied” into signing off the bank’s 2007 accounts), credit rating agencies Standard & Poor’s and Moody’s who gave highly toxic CDOs AAA ratings, and central banks which kept interest rates too low for too long and whose faith in the ability of securitization and derivatives to remove risk from the financial system was wholly misplaced.
+There are a host of other players who share some of the blame for the failure of RBS, including institutional investors who should have done more to rein the bank in; auditors Deloitte who went did not do enough to challenge its management; credit rating agencies Standard & Poor’s and Moody’s who gave highly toxic CDOs AAA ratings; and central banks which kept interest rates too low for too long and whose faith in the ability of securitization and derivatives to remove risk from the financial system was wholly misplaced.

 In the end of the day, however, there was one guy at the helm at the time RBS was driven at full steam into the iceberg.